 The older we get, the less we are able to tolerate temperatures that are too hot ot too cold.

 Dehydration and overheating can cause serious problems for seniors; and for several reasons, it can be harder to tell that we're getting dehydrated.
 Older bodies can sweat less than they used to, and changing taste buds can mask thirst.
 Even healthy senior bodies tend to have less fluid reserves.
 Commonly-used medications (for high blood pressure, diabetes, or allergies among others) work by flushing out extra fluid, making it easier to get dehydrated when it's hot or at high altitudes.
 Chronic dehydration has been linked to urinary tract infections (UTIs), falls, and even cardiac problems - it's no small concern.

-When caring for someone who has mobility problems, or is worried about incontinence, it's important to encourage them to continue to drink to stay hydrated (and to help with their bathroom concerns), especially when in a care facility.
-And people with dementia may literally forget to drink.
+When caring for someone who has mobility problems, or is worried about incontinence, it's important to encourage them to continue to drink to stay hydrated (and to help with their bathroom concerns), especially when they're in a care facility.
+Also, people with dementia may literally forget to drink.
 For some coping and preventative strategies, see:

 High temperatures can bring on heat exhaustion, heat stress, or heat stroke - and older adults are more susceptible to those, for the same reasons.
 If someone is experiencing many of the same symptoms of dehydration but is also overheated, either sweating heavily or not sweating enough, or has muscle cramps, throbbing headache, or nausea, follow this advice: